-As the leader for the Cells and Synapses research theme, Professor Stuart coordinates research focused on single nerve cells.
-He also has an important mentoring role, training CIBF researchers in techniques for manipulating neuronal activity using optogenetics.
+As the leader for the Cells and Synapses research theme, Professor Greg Stuart coordinates research focused on single nerve cells.
+He also has an important mentoring role, training the Centre’s researchers in techniques for recording from single cells and manipulating their activity using optogenetics.

 Greg is internationally recognised as an expert on information processing in nerve cells.

 Associate Professor Arabzadeh is studying sensory processing at the level of single cells and neuronal populations.
 His lab, the Neural Coding Group, is combining electrophysiological recordings, optical imaging, and computational analyses to create detailed models of the neural circuits that underpin the efficient encoding and decoding of sensory signals.

 Ehsan is recognised for his contributions to the field of neuronal coding, including seminal work on the link between the cortical circuits, neuronal activity and behaviour.

 Ehsan is based at the Australian National University in Canberra.

 Dr Garrido contributes a range of analytical techniques employed in cognitive neuroscience.